Continuous Temporal Learning of Probability Distributions via Neural ODEs with Applications in Continuous Glucose Monitoring Data: Mathematical models

-In this section, we compare the computational cost of estimating the MMD pointwise against the cost of fitting it globally over $m+1$ points.
+Finally, we compare the computational cost of a ``massive univariate'' fitting procedure---where we independently fit at each time point \(t_i \in \tau\)---with that of a global strategy that simultaneously optimizes the model at \(m+1\) time points.
 These results justify using the massive univariate fitting approach.

 \begin{proposition} [Comparison with Per-Time MMD Evaluation] Let \( \bar{n} = \max_i n_{t_i} \), and assume all \( n_{t_i} \approx \bar{n} \), and that \( n = \bar{n} \) in the joint formulation.
 Then: